asgood23/STATIONS/diverse-tomes/fruit-veg-spells.md

 19.  **Blackberry is the New Black** - all of a target's clothes transform into woven blackberry vines, leaves and berries
 19.  **Not Mushroom in Here** - slowly fills a contained space (such as a closet, room or vehicle) entirely with mushrooms of all known (and undiscovered) varieties.
 Mix of beneficial, poisonous, and benign.
 19.  **Beets by Dre** - two target beets grow shoots that connect to each other and can be worn over the ears; beets now function as high-quality headphones
+19.  **Collared Greens** - places a collar around target green item
+19.  **Pear Down** - enchants a pear so that when it is eaten, the eater also loses skin, muscle, blood, etc
 19.